faebastian/fran/README.md

 random notes --

 ૮₍≧ꕀ≦₎ა "why do you not want your names / nouns capitalized?"
-BECAUSE iM NOT SUPPOSED TO BE A CONCIOUSLY KNOWLEDGED BEING!!! /hj || i am supposed to be a random ghostly figure that lingers in your area. not a mind encapturing concept (╥﹏╥)
+BECAUSE iM NOT SUPPOSED TO BE A CONCIOUSLY KNOWLEDGED BEING!!! /hj || i am supposed to be a random ghostly figure that lingers in your area. not a mind living concept (╥﹏╥)

 ᓚ₍⑅^..^₎♡ 17 is such a cursed age/number??.. atp, im really just surviving till 17 to see how shit it truly is ( ≧ᗜ≦)